-The model predictions of canopy air space temperature at TNF generally matches observations well, except for a slight overestimation during the dry season at TNF (Fig. S1).
+The model predictions of canopy air space temperature at TNF generally match observations well, except for a slight overestimation during the dry season at TNF (Fig. S2).
 However, the sensible heat flux also tends to be higher than tower estimates, particularly at the drier TNF site (Fig. 3).
 The better agreement of simulated water fluxes with observations relative to sensible heat flux is very common among land surface models (Best et al., 2015).
 One possible cause of this disagreement is that observations from eddy flux towers typically contain significant sources and sinks from lateral advection and air drainage that may result in departures from energy closure by as much as 30% (Tóta et al., 2008; da Rocha et al., 2009; Leuning et al., 2012; Stoy et al., 2013).
-Energy conservation is a requirement in ED-2.2 and conservation of energy is consistently checked every model time step (Longo et al., 2019).
-However, ED-2.2 does not represent lateral advection or air drainage, and may compensate such losses through an increase in eddy fluxes.
-Moreover, Haughton et al. (2016) suggested that parameterization problems, and not energy conservation, are the most likely cause for biases in land surface models.
-In ED-2.2, one possible issue is that the heat capacity of branches and leaves could be biased, allowing greater variability of temperature and higher sensible heat fluxes at the expense of reduced storage.
-To our knowledge, no long-term measurements of leaf or branch temperature exist for the Amazon sites, but differences in outgoing thermal-infrared irradiance (Fig. S2) suggest that the observed vegetation temperature during the afternoon may be lower and less variable than the model predictions.
+Energy conservation is an important requirement for terrestrial biosphere models, particularly in the context of coupled biosphere-atmosphere modeling studies where they need to ensure conservation of energy at the lower boundary of the atmosphere.
+In ED-2.2, conservation of energy is checked every model time step (Longo et al., 2019a).
+Since ED-2.2 does not incorporate lateral advection of air within the plant canopy, in situations where significant lateral advective transport of energy occurs within the canopy, the model may compensate for the absence of lateral transport through an increased or decreased rate of vertical eddy fluxes.
+Haughton et al. (2016) suggested that parameterization problems, rather than energy conservation, are the most likely cause for biases in land surface models.
+One potential issue in this regard in ED-2.2 is that the heat capacity of branches and leaves could be biased, allowing greater variability of temperature and higher sensible heat fluxes at the expense of reduced storage.
+To our knowledge, no long-term measurements of leaf or branch temperature exist for the Amazon sites, but differences in outgoing thermal-infrared irradiance (Fig. S3) suggest that the observed vegetation temperature during the afternoon may be lower and less variable than the model predictions.
 Additional measurements of leaf and wood heat capacity for tropical forests could improve the accuracy of leaf and branch temperatures in the model.